 (a) The monitoring equipment shall determine compliance with the emission limits and reporting requirements established by OAR 340-234-0200 through 340-234-0270, and shall continuously sample and record concentrations of TRS;

 (b) The sources monitored shall include, but are not limited to individual recovery furnaces, and lime kilns.
-All sources shall be monitored down-stream of their respective control equipment, in either the ductwork or the stack, in accordance with the Department Continuous Monitoring Manual;
+All sources shall be monitored down-stream of their respective control equipment, in either the ductwork or the stack, in accordance with DEQ Continuous Monitoring Manual;

 (c) Unless otherwise authorized or required by permit, at least once per year, vents from other sources as required in OAR 340-234-0210(1)(e), Other Sources, shall be sampled to demonstrate the representativeness of the emission of TRS using EPA Method 16, 16A, 16B or continuous emission monitors.
-EPA methods shall consist of three separate consecutive runs of one-hour each in accordance with the Department Source Sampling Manual.
-Continuous emissions monitors shall be operated for three consecutive hours in accordance with the Department Continuous Monitoring Manual.
-All results shall be reported to the Department;
+EPA methods shall consist of three separate consecutive runs of one-hour each in accordance with DEQ’s Source Sampling Manual.
+Continuous emissions monitors shall be operated for three consecutive hours in accordance with DEQ’s Continuous Monitoring Manual.
+All results shall be reported to DEQ;

 (d) Smelt dissolving tank vents shall be sampled for TRS quarterly except that testing may be semi-annual when the preceding six source tests were less than 0.0124 gram/Kg BLS (0.025 lb./ton BLS)using EPA Method 16, 16A, 16B or continuous emission monitors.
-EPA methods shall consist of three separate consecutive runs of one-hour each in accordance with the Department Source Sampling Manual.
+EPA methods shall consist of three separate consecutive runs of one-hour each in accordance with DEQ’s Source Sampling Manual.

 (2) Particulate Matter:

-(a) Each mill shall sample the recovery furnace(s), lime kiln(s) and smelt dissolving tank vent(s) for particulate emissions in accordance with the Department Source Sampling Manual;
+(a) Each mill shall sample the recovery furnace(s), lime kiln(s) and smelt dissolving tank vent(s) for particulate emissions as measured by EPA Method 5 or 17 in accordance with DEQ’s Source Sampling Manual.
+Particulate matter emission determinations by EPA Method 5 shall use water as the cleanup solvent instead of acetone, and consist of the average of three separate consecutive runs having a minimum sampling time of 60 minutes each, a maximum sampling time of eight hours each, and a minimum sampling volume of 31.8 dscf each.

-(b) Each mill shall provide continuous monitoring of opacity of emissions discharged to the atmosphere from each recovery furnace stack in accordance with the Department Continuous Monitoring Manual.
+(b) Each mill shall provide continuous monitoring of opacity of emissions discharged to the atmosphere from each recovery furnace stack in accordance with DEQ’s Continuous Monitoring Manual.

 (c) Recovery furnace particulate source tests shall be performed quarterly except that testing may be semi-annual when the preceding six source tests were less than 0.225 gram/dscm (0.097 grain/dscf) for furnaces subject to OAR 340-234-0210(2)(a) or 0.075 gram/dscm (0.033 grain/dscf) for furnaces subject to OAR 340-234-0210(2)(d)(A);